 If your use-case requires your vehicle data to be stored locally, you can always use Car API as your source data and import directly into your database.
-You can rely on CarAPIs versioned API to never break your import process and our $150 subscription comes in cheaper than most vehicle database providers.
+You can rely on CarAPIs versioned API to never break your import process and our subscription plans come in cheaper than most vehicle database providers.

 CarAPI is developer friendly.
 Only pay when you're ready to go live.
 CarAPIs free vehicle data set requires no account.